True Life Tips

 4. If the pattern keeps repeating, suggest outside help and decide what boundary you need.

 You cannot control his anger for him.
-You can name what is happening, protect your own well-being, and decide what kind of relationship is healthy enough for you to stay in.
+You can name what is happening and protect your own well-being.
+You can decide what kind of relationship is healthy enough for you to stay in.